jsdf/n64-sdk-demo/README.md

 Although there is a strong correspondence between the two APIs, there are some important differences.
 On N64, you are responsible for allocating and the matrix (`Mtx`) data structures, whereas OpenGL hides them inside its implementation.
 Additionally, when you use a function like `guTranslate()` or  `guRotate()`, it immediately mutates the matrix you passed in.
 However, rendering happens later (on the RCP), so any drawing commands between the surrounding `gSPMatrix()` and `gSPPopMatrix()` commands will be rendered with the same, final matrix value (eg. the same transform).

-#### Rendering each square
+#### Rendering squares

 The rendering of each square is wrapped up in the `drawSquare()` function.
+The square is defined in `squareVerts`, and it is made up of 2 triangles, and colored by RGB colors defined for each vertex.
-For each of the items in the `squares` array, we push a transformation matrix onto the matrix stack with the position and current rotation of the square, then add a bunch of displaylist commands to load the triangle vertices forming the square, setting a bunch of properties affecting the appearance of the square, and finally rendering the square with the `gSP2Triangles()` command.
+For each of the items in the `squares` array, we push a transformation matrix onto the matrix stack with the position and current rotation of the square, then add a bunch of displaylist commands to load the triangle vertices forming the square, and set a bunch of RCP settings affecting the appearance of the square.
+Finally we render the square with the `gSP2Triangles()` command.
 We also add a `gDPPipeSync()` command to mark the end of the current primative (rendered object sharing the same settings), and use pop our transformation back off the stack with `gSPPopMatrix()`.

 #### Rendering a complex mesh